Welcome to my updated Robocash review.

-Please remember that none of what I publish on my website is financial advice, just my personal opinion as an investor.
+Before we get into it, please remember that none of this is investment advice, just my personal opinion based on my own experience as an investor.

 Let’s start with a bit of background about Robocash.
 After all, we want to know who we are trusting with our hard earned money.